MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

     ![Over capacity instances details](media/analytics-over-capacity-instances-details.PNG "Over capacity instances details")

 - **Footfall power hours**.
 This heat map identifies patterns in over-capacity instances across day and time.
-In the following example, using a weekly time frame view (set in the date picker), you can identify which hours exceeded the maximum occupancy threshold, and plan then make any necessary adjustmens to schedule and staffing.
+In the following example, using a weekly time frame view (set in the date picker), you can identify which hours exceeded the maximum occupancy threshold, and then make any necessary adjustmens to schedule and staffing.

     ![Footfall power hours](media/analytics-footfall-power-hours.PNG "Footfall power hours")